zainonrails/canopy-github/README.md

 ## Requirements
 * Ruby 3.1
 * Access to at least one Github repository
-* Please create a personal access token on the above repository for use in the code
+* Please create a personal access token for your personal account so that the Github API requests work.
+The repository is public, so any token will work.

 ## Instructions
 It needs to be run at the command line like this